Cleaning and Conductivity: New Methods for Treating Paintings, Works on Paper, & Textiles December 6 - 8, 2017

 - Return to their everyday work environments with new treatment skills and resources, and enhanced problem-solving abilities

-The fee for this course is $425 for AIC members; $595 for non AIC members.
-Registration is first come first serve.
-12 participants
+Registration The fee for this course is $425 for AIC members; $595 for non AIC members.
+The workshop is limited to 12 participants.

 About the Workshop In 2002, conservators and conservation scientists from the Getty Conservation Institute in Los Angeles, the Tate in London, and the National Gallery of Art in Washington, undertook a groundbreaking collaboration on the cleaning of modern paints.
 Since 2006, the year of the Modern Paints Uncovered Symposium, many additional institutions and individual researchers have joined the initiative, conducting numerous technical studies on the subject.
 Throughout this decade of intense study, the conservation community faced a key challenge: bridging the gap between research and practice—a gap which has been slowly closing since the Cleaning Acrylic Painted Surfaces (CAPS) workshop was first offered in 2011.
 Still, these workshops are somewhat limited in scope, and do not address areas outside of contemporary paintings conservation.
 A few creative practitioners (including the instructors for this workshop) have recently been exploring the principles of conductivity and cleaning with consideration for other applications including stain reduction on paper and textiles, as well as cleaning of exposed canvas.